Kars Province: Districts

-There are 383 villages in Kars.
+There are 382 villages in Kars Province.

 Kars nature, wildlife and ecotourism

 Kars has a wealth of wildlife that is being documented by the Kars-Iğdır Biodiversity Project run by the KuzeyDoğa Society.
 The project has recorded 356 of Turkey's 486 bird species in the region, including Ardahan and Iğdır provinces that were formerly part of Kars.
 At least 233 of these occur at Lake Kuyucuk, that is the most important wetland in the region.
 Sarıkamış Forests in the south harbor Indian wolves, Syrian brown bear, Caucasian lynx and other animals, and Aras (Araxes) River wetlands comprise a key stop-over site for many migrating birds.
 Aras River Bird Research and Education Center at Yukarı Cıyrıklı village has recorded 303 bird species at this single location alone.

 Economy

 The economy of Kars Province is dominated by agriculture, livestock breeding and forestry.
 85% of the active population in Kars Province are farmers or herders.
 60% of the gross domestic income is received from those sectors.
 Industry, tourism and commerce is developing.

 The climate limits the cultivation of plants in the region.
 In Kağızman and Tuzluca, cotton, sugar beet, beans and vetches are grown.
 Vegetable gardening and orchards are not very developed.
 Wheat, barley, cotton and in small quantity tobacco are grown in the province.

 Livestock breeding in the region is more important than agriculture.
 Grassland, meadows and the rich vegetation led to the development of livestock breeding.
 The grassland and meadows, which make out 70% of the area of Kars Province, are capable of providing at least ten times of the current livestock potential's breeding.
 Kars is the biggest cattle breeding province in Turkey, and is the center of livestock trade.
 Efforts are being made to increase goose breeding, which is very special to Kars region.
 Aside its meat taking a special place in the Kars cuisine, goose liver and down feather started already to be exported to Europe.

 Kars Province is not abundant with woods although the region is favorable for forests.
 Only 4% of the province area is covered with woods.
 Scots Pine, spruce and alder are the tree species most found in the woods of Kars.
 Around 15000 m3 timber is produced by logging in forestry.

 Ore beds of rock salt, arsenic, asbestos, magnesite, gypsum and perlite are explored, however, only rock salt is mined.

 Main industrial plants in Kars are of meat processing, livestock feed processing, gristmill, yarn, tannery, footwear, cement and brick factories.